somphene/somphene.github.io/log/_posts/2020-06-03-00-India-Identity.md

   - [Raman Chandrasekhara Venkata](https://en.wikipedia.org/wiki/C._V._Raman) provided Raman Scattering as the Language of Light's communication with matter.
 The tremendous Experimental efforts made by him were within India.

+  - [Srinivasa Ramanujan](http://en.wikipedia.org/wiki/Srinivasa_Ramanujan) provided Ramanujan Theta function and nearly 3900 other Identities.
+He once said, "An equation for me has no meaning unless it expresses a thought of God."
+His identities and conjectures gave rise to new areas where automorphic and modular forms were studied.

   - [Harish Chandra](https://en.wikipedia.org/wiki/Harish-Chandra) provided his "c-function" as the identity for intertwining operators in measure of semisimple Lie (read "Lee") Groups.

 Apart from Natural Sciences, we have seen plenty of Identities such as